WyattPrice41/HR-Employee-Attrition-Analysis/README.md

 FROM `ibm-hr-analytics-Employee_Attrition_Performance.Attrition`
 GROUP BY Gender
 ```
-This SQL query employs the aggregate function `AVG` to calculate the average of values within a specific column.
-We utilize the `GROUP BY` statement to differentiate the averages between male and female employees.
-Additionally, we apply the `ROUND` function to ensure the results are rounded to two decimal points for clarity.
+This SQL query calculates the average monthly income, work-life balance, job involvement, and job satisfaction for each gender in the workforce.
+It uses the `AVG` function to compute these averages, groups the results by gender using the `GROUP BY` clause.
 | Gender | AVG_Monthly_Income | AVG_Work_Life_Balance | AVG_Job_Involvement | AVG_Job_Satisfaction |
 |--------|--------------------|------------------------|----------------------|-----------------------|
 | Female | 6686.57            | 2.76                   | 2.71                 | 2.68                  |